YamanouchiOS/team-a-mercari/README.md

 |introduction|text||

 ###Association
-- has_many :products
+- has_many :products, dependent: :destroy
-- has_many :likes
+- has_many :likes, dependent: :destroy
 - has_one :address

 ## addressesテーブル